 Eighteen Southeast Fellows will be selected via a competitive application process from the six Southeast cities of: Vernon, Cudahy, Maywood, Bell, Huntington Park (Including Walnut Park), and South Gate.

 The application Round 1 is the submission of written essays.
 Applications are reviewed and scored by a diverse panel of readers.
 The top 15% of the application pool will be invited to continue to Round 2 which is a 30-minute in person interview.
 Once selected, each Southeast Fellow is provided with an individual tool kit that they keep after fellowship graduation ($1500 value) which includes: one lap top computer, computer bag, computer operating system and maintenance service for one-year, digital head shot, two custom team uniform shirts, personal binder with reading materials, team book, “The Seven Habits of Effective People”, by Stephen R Covey, and an internship stipend ($1,000) and placement within a Southeast community agency.
 Southeast Fellows are paid interns of NEW Economics for Women and will be placed within various agencies in the Southeast.
 For many teens this is their first employment experience and the Program’s goals and objectives will:

 • Provide a long-term workforce leadership development pathway that is sustainable for youth;

 • Support civic engagement and empower students to grow closing the career opportunity gap and becoming productive members of society; and

-• Inspire positive, energized ethical change within the Southeast community and learn to play golf.
+• Inspire positive, energized ethical change within the Southeast community via the Southeast Fellows Alumni Association and learn to play golf.